 There were many calls for a national public inquiry into missing and murdered Indigenous women and girls (MMIWG).
 In May 2013, the United Church's General Secretary wrote the prime minister informing him of the United Church's support of the call by NWAC and the Assembly of First Nations (AFN) for a national inquiry, and urging him to act quickly to institute one.
 Church members were encouraged to write their representatives.

 In June 2015, the Truth and Reconciliation Commission issued 94 Calls to Actionincluding a call for a public inquiry regarding MMIWG.
 As a party to the Settlement Agreement with residential schools, the United Church seeks to live out these calls to action.

 The newly elected Liberal government in October 2015 had campaigned on a promise to hold a public inquiry regarding MMIWG.
 In early December 2015, Indigenous and Northern Affairs Minister Carolyn Bennett, Justice Minister Jody Wilson-Raybould, and Status of Women Minister Patricia Hajdu revealed the details of a pre-inquiry consultation.
 The Government of Canada conducted an online survey and 18 inquiry design meetings with stakeholders across Canada from December 2015 to February 2016.
-To learn what they heard, read the meeting and summary reports on the Government of Canada site.
+To learn what they heard, read NWAC's Pre-Inquiry Consultation Report, available under Downloads, below.